airswap/airswap-cli/README.md

 ### Token Approvals

 Tokens must be approved for trading on the Swap contract.
 This is a one-time transaction for each token.
 To approve the Swap contract to transfer your tokens, use the `yarn token:approve` script for both WETH and DAI addresses above.
-The Swap contract address is loaded from your `.env` file.
 You can check the approval status of any token with the `yarn token:check` script.

 ## Commands